---

 ## Parallel Execution

-Parallel execution leverages JAX's `pmap` and `vmap` transformations for efficient vectorized computation across multiple devices.
-This is essential for large-scale parameter explorations.
+Parallel execution uses JAX's `pmap` and `vmap` for vectorized computation across multiple devices.
+With large parameter spaces, this is where the runtime difference becomes significant.

 ```{python}